ok-borg/borg/README.md

 <p align="center"><img height="180px" width="180px" src="https://github.com/fabric-8/borg/raw/master/borg_mascot.png" alt=""></p>

-BORG - A terminal based search engine for bash commands
+BORG - A terminal based search engine for bash snippets
 ===
 ![cruft guaranteed](https://img.shields.io/badge/cruft-guaranteed-green.svg) [![Travis CI](https://api.travis-ci.org/crufter/borg.svg?branch=master)](https://travis-ci.org/crufter/borg) [ok-b.org](http://ok-b.org)

-Borg was built out of the frustration of having to leave the terminal to search for bash commands.
+Borg was built out of the frustration of having to leave the terminal to search for bash snippets.
 Its succinct output also makes it easier to glance over multiple snippets of code.

 This is how it looks like: